allesklar/tkh_search/README.md

 ModelName.reverse_indexing
 ```

-Having configured all the models you wish to index in your search engine, you can index them all by first setting up the initializer.
+Having configured all the models you wish to index in your search engine, you can index them all at once by first setting up the initializer.

 ```ruby
 TkhSearch::TkhSearchable.indexable_models = %w( Page Post Event WhateverYouWant )
 ```

 and secondly, by pointing your browser to: /index_all_models

+#### What about new and updated records?

+Any single record will be indexed upon saving.

 ## Searching your site